The BUTTON-30 detector at Boulby: Introduction

 Located at 1.1\,km depth, BUL \cite{Murphy:2012zz} is one of the few underground laboratories around the world that is suitable for experiments requiring low background radiation conditions.
 The overburden of \SI{2.8}{\km} water equivalent \cite{Robinson:2003zj} attenuates the cosmic radiation flux by a factor of $10^6$.
 In addition, the laboratory has low background radiation due to the minimal radionuclide content of the surrounding salt rock: $\sim\!0.1$ ppm of uranium and thorium, and 1,130 ppm of potassium \cite{Malczewski:2013lqy}.
 Radon levels are also low, averaging $2.4\,\textrm{Bq}/\textrm{m}^3$ \cite{Scovell:2023wnk,Scovell_2024}. \BUTTON is the largest detector constructed in the Boulby mine to date.

 \BUTTON is developed in collaboration with complementary efforts elsewhere, including the EOS experiment at Lawrence Berkeley National Laboratory \cite{Anderson:2022lbb} and the WbLS development program at Brookhaven National Laboratory \cite{Xiang:2024jfp}.
-While those experiments focus on surface-level deployments, \BUTTON provides the opportunity to benchmark the technology in a deep underground, low-background environment.
+While those experiments focus on surface-level deployments, \BUTTON provides an opportunity to benchmark the technology in a deep underground, low-background environment.
 This allows the characterisation of detector performance including scintillation properties, neutron backgrounds, and the response of novel photodetectors such as the LAPPD \cite{LAPPD:2016yng} or wavelength shifting plates, in conditions relevant to large-scale subterranean neutrino observatories. \BUTTON will mitigate risks and provide a validation platform for future kilotonne-scale detectors.
 The demonstrator is designed to: \begin{itemize} \item Validate Gd-WbLS stability, performance, and purification in an underground setting; \item Benchmark advanced photodetector technologies; \item Develop and test calibration systems, DAQ integration, and clean material handling under realistic deployment constraints; \item Establish engineering and operational procedures for underground deployment of Gd-WbLS. \end{itemize} By achieving these goals, \BUTTON will significantly reduce the technical and programmatic risks associated with scaling to kilotonne detectors.
-The project will contribute to the international roadmap toward hybrid Cherenkov-scintillator neutrino observatories and supports cross-cutting applications in nonproliferation, nuclear safeguards, and fundamental science.
+The experiment will also allow studies of the atmospheric neutrino flux and cosmogenic neutron production in the environment of BUL.
+In this way, the project will contribute to the international roadmap toward hybrid Cherenkov-scintillator neutrino observatories and supports cross-cutting applications in nonproliferation, nuclear safeguards, and fundamental science.
 This paper is arranged as follows.
 First, the materials used in the detector are discussed.
 In the following sections, the layout of the tank and optical detection and calibration system, the data acquisition, and expected rates from radioactive backgrounds are described.